kamil467/devops-playground/readme.md

-### Best Pratcies for Branch Management and Devops Practices
+### Best Pratcies for Branch Management and Devops Practices updated main

 #### Main Branch Startegy
  - features and bugs fixes should go as pull request via sperate branhces ( feature branches or topics)